modiimedia/arri/tooling/schema/README.md

 # Arri Schema

-A type builder and validation library built on top of the [Json Type Definition (RFC 8927)](https://jsontypedef.com) This library is pretty similar to [Typebox](https://github.com/sinclairzx81/typebox) except that it creates Json Type Definition (JTD) objects instead of Json Schema objects.
+A type builder and validation library for [Arri Type Definitions](/specifications/arri_type_definition.md).
 A lot of inspiration was taken from both [Typebox](https://github.com/sinclairzx81/typebox) and [Zod](https://github.com/colinhacks/zod) when designing this library.

 ## Project Philosophy